 Fennel Essential Oil, Sweet Orange Essential Oil or Peppermint Essential Oil are ideal for treating gut issues that lead to hormonal imbalances and autoimmune conditions.

-Applying to the base of your feet is a great way of delivering the healing benefits of these oils.
+Applying this blend to the soles of your feet is also a great way of delivering healing benefits to your body.

 Mint Essential Oils For PCOS